MicrosoftDocs/dynamics365smb-docs/business-central/finance-accounting.md

 <!-- ![Invite your accountant.](./media/finance-invite-accountant/invite-accountant.png)-->

 > [!IMPORTANT]
-> The accountant's email address must be a work address that is based on Azure Active Directory.
+> The accountant's email address must be a work address that is based on Microsoft Entra ID.
 If the accountant uses another type of email, then the invitation cannot be sent.
 >
-> This task requires access to managing users and licenses in Azure Active Directory.
+> This task requires access to managing users and licenses in Microsoft Entra ID.
 The user who sends this invitation must be assigned the **Global admin** role or **User admin** role in the Microsoft 365 admin center.
 For more information, see [About admin roles](/microsoft-365/admin/add-users/about-admin-roles) in the Microsoft 365 admin content.

 ### Adding your accountant to your Microsoft 365 in the Azure portal